 The Code of Behaviour is the standard by which the behaviour of our students is judged.
 We discourage behaviours, which disrupt the education of others and are proactive in teaching the behaviours we value.
 Students will be educated so that they know the behaviours, which may be reasonably expected of them.

 There are stepped strategies for supporting staff in the teaching of behaviour.
-See Appendix 3A. for guidance on levels and behaviour as agreed by the staff with suggested responses shown in Appendix 3B.
+See Appendices 3A, 3B and 3C. for guidance on levels and behaviour as agreed by the staff with suggested responses.